High Flying Women – Pioneering Aviators

 ‘Our venues were exceptionally popular last year which has resulted in some new developments, including a new shop at Navigation House, and improvements to the shop and refreshment seating area at Cranwell Aviation Heritage Centre.

-Cranwell Aviation Heritage Centre will also open their new exhibition High Flying: Pioneering Aviators which showcases the remarkable women who fought against adversity to achieve aviation history.
+Cranwell Aviation Heritage Museum will also open their new exhibition High Flying: Pioneering Aviators which showcases the remarkable women who fought against adversity to achieve aviation history.

 This exhibition is open from Saturday 1 April to Sunday 24 September.
 For more information please visit www.cranwellaviation.co.uk